tokio-rs/website/content/blog/2022-03-whats-new-in-axum-0-5.md

 [`Router::merge`] can be used to merge two routers into one.
 In axum 0.5, it has gotten slightly more flexible, and now accepts any `impl Into<Router>`.
-This allows you to have custom ways of constructing `Router`s and have them work seamlessly with axum.
+This allows you to have custom ways of constructing `Router`s, and have them work seamlessly with `axum`.

 One could imagine a way to compose REST and gRPC like so: